Disentangling Structural Breaks in Factor Models for Macroeconomic Data

-We note that if the goal is to establish whether there are breaks in the factor \emph{structure} (i.e. the loadings or the factor variance), current methods of normalizing the variance, and then finding breaks in the loadings are probably appropriate, since any breaks in the factor variance are subsumed into the factor loadings.
-However, if one wanted to appropriately interpret breaks, especially from the perspective of the dynamic factor model implied by \Cref{eqn:static_form2,eqn:factor_dynamics}, it becomes important to distinguish between breaks in the loadings and breaks in the factor variance.
-In what follows, we present a reparameterizaton that aids in disentangling these breaks.
+We note that if the goal is to establish whether there are breaks in the factor \emph{structure} (i.e. the loadings and/or the factor variance), current methods of normalizing the variance, and then testing for breaks in the loadings suffice, since any breaks in the factor variance are subsumed into the factor loadings.
+However, if one wanted to appropriately interpret breaks, especially from the perspective of the dynamic factor model implied by \Cref{eqn:static_form2,eqn:factor_dynamics}, breaks in the loadings and the factor variance need to be distinguished.
+In what follows, we present a reparameterizaton to disentangle these breaks.